Catlins and Stewart Island

 DAY NINE B, MT, D

-You may want to have some sea legs medication if suffer from motion sickness from the boat.
+You may want to have some sea legs medication if you suffer from motion sickness on the boat.
 After breakfast, we board the ferry for the 1hr crossing back to Bluff.
 Once we land and meet our local guide, we then travel to a café for morning tea before departing on our exploration of Bluff, Invercargill, and its surroundings, taking in some of the historical points of interest of the country towns and their people.
-A full-day tour, stopping for lunch along the way to explore the new huge Transport World, returning to our accommodation mid-afternoon to relax and meet for our last dinner together.
+It's a full-day tour, and we will stop for lunch along the way to explore the new huge Bill Richardson Transport World.
+We will then return to our accommodation late afternoon to relax and meet for our last dinner together.

 DAY TEN B